TechnologiesBudgie/cocottelang/README.md

 # Cocotte

-Cocotte is a beginner-friendly, powerful programming language designed to be as easy as English while as powerful as Rust.
+Cocotte is a beginner-friendly, powerful programming language designed to actually be easy, while staying as powerful as Rust, Python or C++.

 ## Install